CNSC Executive Committee Members

 Before joining the CNSC, he worked for Atomic Energy Canada Limited as a section head and research scientist in the area of high-temperature fuel behaviour and fission product release.
 He co-authored a number of scientific papers during this period on fuel behaviour under accident conditions, and was involved in several international collaborations in this area.

 He completed a Master's in Materials Engineering from Queen’s University following his undergraduate degree in Engineering Science (Physics Option) from the University of Toronto.
-He was appointed acting Vice-President of the CNSC’s Technical Support Branch in April 2017.
+He was appointed Vice-President of the CNSC’s Technical Support Branch in April 2018.

 Regulatory Affairs Branch